 Follow the instructions included with the rockets for putting your rocket together.
+Put you parachute together, but do not attach the nose cone or parachute to the shock.
+You will attach the cargo section to the shock cord when you are going to launch.
 Sand and paint your rockets in order to have a smooth surface that minimizes drag.